-- for the banking sector-banking and non-bank lenders sectors, see clause 7.1 of Schedule 3; and - for the energy sector, see clause 9.1 of Schedule 4.
+- for the banking sector, see clause 7.1 of Schedule 3; and - for the energy sector, see clause 9.1 of Schedule 4.

 level, in relation to accreditation, has the meaning given by rule 5.1A.

 local agent, in relation to a foreign entity, means a person who: